greenelab/django-genes/README.rst

    This command can be used to populate database with UniProtKB identifiers.
 It takes one argument:

-   * The location of a file mapping UniProtKB IDs to Entrez and Ensembl IDs
+   * uniprot_file: location of a file mapping UniProtKB IDs to Entrez and Ensembl IDs

    **Important:** Before calling this command, please make sure that both Ensembl and Entrez identifiers have been loaded into the